-\subsection{$ C^{k,\alpha} $ section theorem}
+\section{$ C^{k,\alpha} $ section theorem}

-The $ C^{k,\alpha} $ section theorem, which was appeared in \cite[Chapter 3, Chapter 6]{HPS77}, \cite[Theorem 3.2]{PSW97} and \cite[Theorem 10]{PSW12} in different settings, has a wide application in invariant manifold theory, e.g. the theorem is used to prove the regularity of the invariant manifolds (and also the invariant foliations).
+The $ C^{k,\alpha} $ section theorem, which appeared in \cite[Chapters 3, 6]{HPS77}, \cite[Theorem 3.2]{PSW97} and \cite[Theorem 10]{PSW12} in different settings, has wide applications in invariant manifold theory, e.g. it is used to prove the regularity of invariant manifolds (and invariant foliations).
 As a first application of our paper's main results obtained in \autoref{invariant} and \autoref{stateRegularity}, we will give a $ C^{k,\alpha} $ section theorem in more general settings.